Hierarchy of Geometrical Frustration in Elastic Ribbons: shape-transitions and energy scaling obtained from a general asymptotic theory: Asymptotic theory

-In the wide limit (i.e., stretching-dominated), we expect the configuration to be an isometric embedding of the reference metric (i.e., $\aac=\ab$) \cite{kupferman2014}.
-Furthermore, $\bac$ will approximate $\bb$, as long as it does not violates the GMPC equations.
-Therefore, in order to approximate the bending energy in this limit we successively check the self consistency of $\bac_j = \bb_j$ under the compatibility conditions and the isometric constraint.
-The first inconsistent order $j$ will result in a leading energy term $ B_j \sim t^2 w^{2j} \Abs{\bac_j-\bb_j}^2$.
-Furthermore, this inconsistency tells us the leading stretching term as well: the first term $K_k$ which is inconsistent with $\bac_j = \bb_j$, that is, the leading order in $K$ which, if relaxed, is consistent with $\bac_j = \bb_j$.
-Such a relaxation leads to stretching energy $S_k \sim w^{4+2k}\Abs{K_k-\Kb_k}^2$.
-In this case, assuming $k\ge j$, the frustration is between $S_k$ and $B_j$ and the scaling of the transition is expected to be $t \propto w^{2+k-j-\gamma}$, where $0\le \gamma < 1$.
+We now present an algorithm to determine the leading energy terms and the existence and scaling of a shape transition from the asymptotic expansion.
+Several specific examples for the use of this algorithm appear in \ref{sec:examples}. \begin{itemize} \item \textbf{Finding the leading bending frustration:} When the ribbon is sufficiently wide (i.e., in a stretching-dominated regime), we expect the configuration to be an isometric embedding of the reference metric (i.e., $\aac=\ab$) \cite{kupferman2014}.
+Furthermore, in order to minimize the bending energy, $\bac$ will approximate $\bb$, as long as it does not violates the GMPC equations (for $\aac=\ab$).
+Therefore, in order to approximate the bending energy in this limit we successively check the self consistency of $\bac_j = \bb_j$ under the compatibility conditions and the isometric constraint, $\aac=\ab$.
+The first inconsistent order $j$ will result in a leading energy term $ B_j \sim t^2 w^{2j} \Abs{\bac_j-\bb_j}^2$. \item \textbf{Finding the leading stretching frustration:} The inconsistency between $\aac=\ab$ and $\bac_j=\bb_j$ tells us the leading stretching term as well.
+The first term $K_k$ which is inconsistent with $\bac_j = \bb_j$, that is, the leading order in $K$ which, if relaxed, is consistent with $\bac_j = \bb_j$.
+Such a relaxation leads to stretching energy $S_k \sim w^{4+2k}\Abs{K_k-\Kb_k}^2$. \item \textbf{Determining the existence and scaling of the shape transition:} Once the leading orders are determined, we compare their scaling to find the shape transition.
+If $k\ge j$, the frustration is between $S_k$ and $B_j$ and the scaling of the transition is expected to be $t \propto w^{2+k-j-\gamma}$, where $0\le \gamma < 1$.
 The correction $\gamma$ results from the possibility to perturb the terms $\bac_{i}$ for $i<j$ around $\bb_i$, and thus lowering the energy while still satisfying the compatibility equations.
 This is what happens in Fig.\ 1a, 1b and 1d, as we show below.

 However, since asymptotically $S_j > B_{j+1}$ (as $t\ll w$), if $k<j$ a phase transition might not occur, in which case the wide limit is the only viable configuration.
-This is exactly what happens in Fig.\ 1c and 1e, as we show below.
-Therefore, our approach provides also a selection rule for the existence of a shape transition in frustrated ribbons.\footnote{In principle there might be phase transitions also when $k<j$, due to competition between higher order stretching and bending, but even then the transition will be more subtle as it will involve higher orders in the configuration.}
+This is exactly what happens in Fig.\ 1c and 1e, as we show below. \end{itemize} Therefore, our approach provides also a selection rule for the existence of a shape transition in frustrated ribbons.\footnote{In principle there might be phase transitions also when $k<j$, due to competition between higher order stretching and bending, but even then the transition will be more subtle as it will involve higher orders in the configuration.}